Frank McAvennie: International career

 McAvennie was called into the Scotland national team late 1985 for the World Cup qualifying play-off with Australia at Hampden Park on 20 November.
 Following a 58th-minute goal by Davie Cooper, McAvennie scored in the 60th minute on what was his international debut.
 The game finished 2–0 to Scotland.
 In the return leg in Melbourne on 4 December 1985, which was McAvennie's 2nd international appearance, the game finished 0-0 resulting in Scotland qualifying for the 1986 FIFA World Cup.
 Having travelled with Scotland to Australia he returned to the UK and only three days later scored the only goal for West Ham in a 1–0 win at Loftus Road against Queens Park Rangers.

 He was called up to the Scotland national team for the 1986 World Cup, under interim national coach Alex Ferguson.
 He made two appearances in the World Cup in Mexico, both as a substitute and both defeats, to Denmark and to West Germany.
 He won five caps for Scotland, the last against Saudi Arabia in February 1988 in a 2–2 draw in Riyadh.

 Lifestyle

 During his playing career, McAvennie reputedly enjoyed a playboy lifestyle involving drink, drugs and womanising.
 His lifestyle was the inspiration for a parody character played by Jonathan Watson in the Scottish comedy TV programme Only an Excuse?

 In 2000, having been cleared in court of an incident involving the supply of controlled drugs, McAvennie found himself in severe financial difficulties and resorted to selling his medals to Celtic-supporting businessman Willie Haughey for a small sum; these were later returned to him in 2017.

-On 12 January 2009, McAvennie received a four-month suspended sentence for affray following an incident in July 2008 in which he head-butted a man in Douglas on the Isle of Man.
+On 12 January 2009, McAvennie received a four-month suspended sentence for affray following an incident in July 2008 in which he head-butted a man in Douglas on the Isle of Man after being provoked by a man later convicted of fraud.